larsonnj/tictactoe5x5/README.md

 2. activate a previously used environment or create a new one
    a.  conda activate <environment>
 3. Install the dependencies (shown above)

-*THESE INSTRUCTIONS ARE OUTDATED*.
-They will be updated soon.

 #### Train a new agent manually
 To initialize a new agent and begin a new game loop, simply run: